![]() | ![]() | ![]() | ![]() |

 About us

 Headway South Cumbria was established in 2012 and we have been growing ever since.
 We support families who have suffered the effects of brain injury across the South Cumbria area from Barrow and Kendal in the south to Shap and Appleby in the north east.
-An acquired brain injury (ABI) is an injury caused to the brain since birth.
 There are many possible causes, including a fall, a road accident, tumour and stroke.

 The current committee officers are: